Creating an Event Mesh

 2. On the navigation bar, select Mesh Manager .

-4. On the Create Mesh page, in the Mesh Name field, enter a name for your event mesh.
+4. On the Create Event Mesh page, in the Event Mesh Name field, enter a name for your event mesh.
+The name must be unique from other existing event meshes, and must be no more than 50 characters.

 5. Click Add Service.

-6. On the Add Service: Full Mesh dialog, in the Select services to add to a full mesh topology field, select the event broker service to add to the event mesh using one of the following methods:
+6. In the Add Service: Full Event Mesh dialog, in the Destination Service field, select the event broker service to add to the event mesh using one of the following methods:

 • Enter the first few letters of the event broker service name to filter the list.
 When you see the correct one in the list, select it, and then click Add Service.